Toshiba chief steps down, shares jump on possible bidding war

-TOKYO (Reuters) -Toshiba Corp CEO Nobuaki Kurumatani resigned on Wednesday amid controversy over a $20 billion buyout bid from CVC Capital Partners, while its shares rose on reports that KKR & Co and Brookfield are also planning offers.
+Toshiba Corp (6502.T) CEO Nobuaki Kurumatani resigned on Wednesday amid controversy over a $20 billion buyout bid from CVC Capital Partners, while its shares rose on reports that KKR & Co (KKR.N) and Brookfield are also planning offers.

 Satoshi Tsunakawa, who led the company before Kurumatani and until Wednesday was chairman, will once again assume the helm.